-Mission Zero Foodprint project promotes carbon neutrality of small restaurants by developing a model and smart solutions, and by making the change visible for consumers.
-During the project, co-creation and pilots are carried out in collaboration with restaurants and other stakeholders in the Helsinki region.
+Mission Zero Foodprint project promoted carbon neutrality of small restaurants by developing a model and smart solutions, and by making the change visible for consumers.
+During the project, co-creation and pilots were carried out in collaboration with restaurants and other stakeholders in the Helsinki region.

-The Mission Zero Foodprint project develops a model and interoperable digital services that support small and middle-sized restaurants making their operations more sustainable and carbon neutral.
-The project brings together restaurant and food service companies, developers and stakeholders to co-develop the entire service process towards carbon neutrality.
-The aim is to find interoperable digital solutions that can be further developed in the project, and develop a model based on the needs of restaurant professionals.
+The Mission Zero Foodprint project developed a model and interoperable digital services that support small and middle-sized restaurants making their operations more sustainable and carbon neutral.
+The project brought together restaurant and food service companies, developers and stakeholders to co-develop the entire service process towards carbon neutrality.
+The aim was to find interoperable digital solutions that can be further developed in the project, and develop a model based on the needs of restaurant professionals.

-A sustainable model will also provide competitive advantage.
-At the same time, the aim is to increase consumer awareness of carbon neutrality and sustainability of restaurants and produce data to support informed and conscious dining choices.
+A sustainable model also provided competitive advantage.
+At the same time, the aim was to increase consumer awareness of carbon neutrality and sustainability of restaurants and produce data to support informed and conscious dining choices.

 Enhancing carbon neutrality by co-creation

-The goal of the Mission Zero Foodprint project is to co-create carbon neutral food services in collaboration with restaurant and food service companies and other interest groups.
-This goal is promoted via four main objectives:
+The goal of the Mission Zero Foodprint project was to co-create carbon neutral food services in collaboration with restaurant and food service companies and other interest groups.
+This goal was promoted via four main objectives: